mnielsen/finding_scenius/finding_scenius.md

 > as physics--had been rewarding: a time of hard work, self-discovery,
 > and new insight into his potential based on growing experience.

+## Brushes with scenius

+I've had two extended brushes with scenius.

+The first was in the field of quantum computing.
+I worked on quantum computing from 1992 to 2007.
+From 1992 to 1994 I only had contact with a few people in the quantum computing community.
+But in 1995 and especially 1996 I became a part of the international community of scientists working on quantum computing.

+The (theoretical) quantum computing scene at that time was amazing.
+From 1993 through 1996 saw the invention of quantum teleportation, the fast quantum factoring algorithm, the fast quantum search algorithm, quantum data compression, quantum error-correction, fault-tolerant quantum computing, and topological quantum computing.
+All of these are Nobel or near-Nobel level achievements, in my opinion [*].
+And they came out of a scientific community that, over most of that time, could get together in a single small room.

+Three things stand out, in retrospect.

+First, at the time I didn't understand that anything remarkable was underway.
+This was partially due to my youth: from 1993 to 1996 corresponds to the years I was 19 to 23.
+I just thought that's how science was done.
+I shared offices or collaborated with many of the discoverers of the above phenomena, and thught little of it.
+I wasn't yet scientifically mature enough to make a comparable contribution.

+XXX

+My second brush with scenius is merely a suspicion, at present, because I don't have the same historical and emotional distance.
+From 2007 to now I've concentrated my creative work on open science.
+It's too early to say what the impact of open science will be.
+But I hope that from the viewpoint of history the recent efforts will be seen as having helped initiate a major transformation in how science is done.
+They've been more scattered and diffuse than efforts in quantum computing.

+[*] This is not to say that all or indeed any of these will ever result in Nobel prizes.
+Just that if I went to sleep tomorrow and woke up in 2050 I wouldn't be surprised to see any of the above on a list of Nobel prizes, or similarly prestigious awards.

 ## Appendix: Is the internet still a rich frontier?